mindee/devrel/content/writing/blog-posts.md

 We are looking forward to this and are excited to read what you write!!!

 ### Writing tool
-Please write your blog post using Google Docs in this [folder](https://drive.google.com/drive/u/1/folders/1syUDM_hb-mmX39nYLopTgQlvRLYpGpRh).
-Using Google Docs is not a perfect solution, but it’s the easiest tool for @fharper to add comments, and for @fakela to proofread.
-For code\* snippets or inline code, simply change the font for **Roboto Mono**.

-\* *I tried Google Docs add-ons and it's not worth it, especially cause we'll publish the article with WordPress.*
+Please write your blog post using Markdown as a PR in this [repo](https://github.com/mindee/content).
+This makes the content clearer (especially with code), easier to track changes and move to WordPress.
+The content would be reviewed by [@fharper](https://github.com/fharper) and [@fakela](https://github.com/fakela).

 ### Images
 You’ll need a feature image: the image will be used on the front page, and as the hero image on your blog post.
 The size needs to be around 2:1 (twice larger than the height) to fit our WordPress template.
 The size of the images in the article doesn’t matter, but always use the highest possible quality: they will be automatically optimized using a lossless encoding.
 Lastly, always add a text for the ALT description of all of your images.
 Be as descriptive as you can: ask yourself how you would like someone to describe them to you if you were blind.